MAIF/shapash/docs/overview.rst

     app = xpl.run_app()

-- Step 4: Create an object to production
+- Step 4: From training to deployment : SmartPredictor Object

-Shapash created a SmartPredictor object to make prediction and have explainability for operational needs in deployment context.
+  > Shapash provides a SmartPredictor object to deploy the summary of local explanation for the operational needs.
+It is an object dedicated to deployment, lighter than SmartExplainer with additional consistency checks.
+SmartPredictor can be used with an API or in batch mode.
+It provides predictions, detailed or summarized local explainability using appropriate wording.

 .. code:: ipython